oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 * User is either a tenancy administrator, or has access to a tenancy administrator for the **Policy Setup** step.
     Note: If you are not a tenancy administrator, begin with **Task 1** after the tenancy administrator has assigned permissions in **Policy Setup**.
 * Lab steps assume usage of home region.
-* Familiarity with a command-line interface (CLI) text editor is recommended, e.g. vi, nano, emacs
+* Familiarity with a command line interface (CLI) based text editor is recommended, e.g. vi, nano, emacs
 * Some familiarity with OCI-CLI is desirable, but not required
 * Some familiarity with Python is desirable, but not required